irmen/prog8/docs/source/syntaxreference.rst

 arithmetic: ``+``  ``-``  ``*``  ``/``  ``%``
     ``+``, ``-``, ``*``, ``/`` are the familiar arithmetic operations.
     ``/`` is division (will result in integer division when using on integer operands, and a floating point division when at least one of the operands is a float)
     ``%`` is the remainder operator: ``25 % 7`` is 4.
-Be careful: without a space, %10 will be parsed as the binary number 2.
+Be careful: without a space after the %, it will be parsed as a binary number.
+    So ``25 %10`` will be parsed as the number 25 followed by the binary number 2, which is a syntax error.
-    Remainder is only supported on integer operands (not floats).
+    Note that remainder is only supported on integer operands (not floats).

 bitwise arithmetic: ``&``  ``|``  ``^``  ``~``  ``<<``  ``>>``
     ``&`` is bitwise and, ``|`` is bitwise or, ``^`` is bitwise xor, ``~`` is bitwise invert (this one is an unary operator)